Rishang007/Earthquake_damage/README.md

 Richters predicter earthquake damage to buildings competition hosted by drivendata.org
 Predicting the damage occured due to the 2015 Nepal Earthquake

+## Medium Article
+My approach in detail to this project can be found here -

 ## Overview:
 Based on aspects of building location and construction, your goal is to predict the level of damage to buildings caused by the 2015 Gorkha earthquake in Nepal.